LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2024-10-14-colorado-camping.md

 ![Trailer campsite overlooking Pikes Peak](https://f005.backblazeb2.com/file/landons-blog/assets/images/blog/2024-10-07-starlink-mobile/IMG_3431+Large.jpeg){ style="width: 100%; height: 300px; object-fit: cover; object-position: 0 60%" title="A view of Pikes Peak" }

 I can't keep away from Colorado, so I went back in the fall of 2024 as my last trip of the year.
-It's hard to imagine how the same place can re-impress even after multiple visits, but this is the magic of the mountains.
+It's hard to imagine how the same place can re-impress even after multiple visits, but such is the magic of the mountains.

 <!-- more -->